OpenFreeEnergy/openfe/docs/guide/cli/cli_yaml.rst

 The settings YAML file is then provided to the ``-s`` option of ``openfe plan-rbfe-network``: ::

-  openfe plan-rbfe-network -M molecules.sdf -P protein.pdb -s settings.yaml
+  openfe plan-rbfe-network -M molecules.sdf -p protein.pdb -s settings.yaml

 Customising the atom mapper
 ---------------------------